paquitaputri/Analysis-of-Bank-Transaction-and-Saving/README.md

 # Analysis of Bank Transaction and Saving

 ## Project Overview
 This project focuses on analyzing Transactions and Saving Bank, utilizing Power BI for comprehensive insights.
-The dataset comprises the Transactions fact table, along with dimension tables including Location, Customers, Transaction Type, Hour, and Calendar.
+The dataset comprises the Transactions fact table, along with dimension tables including Location, Customers, Hour, and Calendar.
 The analysis involves data cleaning, transformation, and visualization.

 ## Goals of This Project
 1. Average Transaction Amount by Location